AleksandarIvezic/JavaScript-Linters/README.md

 # JavaScript Linters

-> Goal of this project is creating linters that can check JavaScript files and provide feedback about errors.
+> The main goal of this project is to create a linters that can check JavaScript files and provide feedback about errors.
 The project was built completely by using Ruby.

-In this project we are looking for the follwing errors:
+In this project we are looking for the following errors:

    - Wrong indentation
    - Trailing spaces